We believe a yoga mat can change a life.

 Beatrice Bachleda, Deaf Yoga Instructor and Mat Recipient

-Since 2015, we have shipped over 20,000 mats to help yoga teachers lead classes for prisoners, veterans, and people facing physical and mental illness.
+Since 2015, we have shipped nearly 25,000 mats to help yoga teachers lead classes for prisoners, veterans, and people facing physical and mental illness.

 Who Can Apply